 What, ballerinas aren’t real enough for you?
 Well, Danièle Wilmouth will be at the Siskel too, on Thursday, February 19 at 6:00 pm–she’ll be emceeing her mini-fest The Dance Camera: Locked & Loaded.
 She’s chosen short dance cinema from between 1973 and 2006 that demonstrates its potential as a politico-activist genre.
 Don’t miss it.

+Unless credited otherwise, all posts are written and edited by Zachary Whittenburg.
 Any opinion expressed here is solely that of the author or commenter.
-No content on this blog may be assumed to represent the opinions of Time Out Chicago, SeeChicagoDance, Windy City Media Group, Flavorpill, or any other print or online publication to which I contribute.
+No content published here represents the opinions of any print or online publications to which I contribute, nor any companies or institutions with which I work.

 You’re making me wish I lived in Chicago!
 These events look great.